jcsherin/jcsherin.github.io/posts/2025-08-16-bplustree-compare-borrow-merge.md

 > perhaps all the way up the tree.
 Since we can't possibly do that
 > atomically, we forbid this case.

-When a node is deleted from the B+Tree, the free space is not immediately garbage collected.
-This is tightly coupled with the MVCC implementation.
-Until all transactions to which the node is visible are completed, it is not garbage collected and put back into circulation.
+The deletion of a node is also separated into logical and physical phases.
+A logical deletion happens first which marks a tombstone.
+A physical deletion, which reclaims the space for reuse is only performed when this node is not visible to any active transactions.

 > Recycling a page is decoupled from page deletion.
 A deleted page can only
 > be put in the FSM to be recycled once there is no possible scan or search